 Note: This table reports descriptive statistics for the sample of individuals in January 2017, after dropping observations for individuals who were not on claim or who had already worked while on claim on 31 January 2017.
 Columns (1), (2), (3) and (4) report the means of individual characteristics for the treatment, the control and the super control sub-samples, respectively.
 Columns (5)-(7) report the p-values for the difference between assigned to treatment (T) and assigned to control (C) (column 5), the difference between assigned to treatment (T) and non assigned (C + SC), and for the joint significance of assignment status (T, C and SC).
 Female equals 1 if the participant is female.
 Age is the age of the participant when the first email was sent.
-Young equals 1 if the participant is above 50 years old.
-Lower education level equals 1 if the participant did not pass the Baccalauréat.
-Intermediate education level equals 1 if the participant passed the Baccalauréat.
-Higher education level equals 1 if the participant has a university degree.
+Young equals 1 if the participant is younger than 25 years old.
+Prime age equals 1 if the participant is between 25 and 50 years old.
+Senior equals 1 if the participant is above 50 years old.
+Lower education level equals 1 if the participant day a university degree.
 Potential benefit duration represents the maximum duration of unemployment when the participant does not work while on claim.
 Daily reference wage represents the daily wage earned prior unemployment.
 Days since entry represents the number of days since entry into unemployment when the first email was sent.
 Unemployment entry month represents the starting month of the participant's unemployment spell.
-Variables mentioning $\leq mean$ ($\geq mean$) equal 1 for participants who see value of the variable in question is respectively below or above the mean.
-Last contract duration $\leq mean$ of the employment agency in December 2016.
-Share of part-time unemp: agency share of job seekers working while on claim in December 2016.
-Share of long-term unemp: agency share of job seekers whose unemployment duration is longer than one month in the area of the employment 2016.
-Exit rate from unemp: agency average unemployment exit rate in December 2016.
-Number of claimats: number of job seekers
+Variables mentioning < mean (> mean) equal 1 for participants whose value of the variable in question is respectively below or above the mean.
+Last contract duration < n months equals 1 for participants whose value of the variable in question is respectively below or above the mean.
+Last contract duration < n months equals 1 for participants whose value of the variable in question is gency share of job seekers working while on claim in December 2016.
+Share of long-term unemp: agency share of job seekers by agency share of job seekers whose unemployment ett rate in December 2016.
+Number of lanimants: number